minvws/nl-kat-coordination/rfd/0005-raw-storage.md

 Full text search should not be implemented by a relational database such as PostgreSQL or in S3, as they are not made for this use-case.
 As [this post](https://hackernoon.com/an-overview-of-sql-antipatterns) mentions, If we need full-text search in the future, we could consider other technologies such as ElasticSearch.

-## To Be Discussed

-One big discussion point still open is: to which app do we add the `RawFile` model?
-Because the model is inherently not only related to the scheduler and Tasks in general.